n8n-io/n8n-docs/docs/nodes/creating-nodes/create-trigger-node.md

 1. **name:** The property name where n8n will look for the life cycle methods.
 2. **httpMethod:** The HTTP method.
 3. **responseMode:** When the trigger will respond.
-When developing a trigger node, this property must be set to `OnReceived`.
+When developing a trigger node, this property must be set to `onReceived`.
 4. **path:** The path added to the base URL.

 For example, for a Trigger node with the following `webhooks` property, n8n will create the following webhooks URLs.